Leading the Effort

 After the Democrats’ historic wins in 2018, Cheri was elected by her colleagues to serve as the Chair of the Democratic Congressional Campaign Committee where she’s leading the effort to protect and expand our new Democratic Majority.
 During that same election, Cheri won re-election by 24 points – the largest victory for any Democrat in the nation from a district that President Trump won.
 Moving into the 2020 cycle, Cheri is working to replicate that success in newly won competitive seats across America.

-Cheri moved to the Quad-Cities more than 25 years ago to continue her career in journalism, reporting on crime, city government, health care and other issues of importance.
-Cheri isn’t afraid of taking on the tough issues and was honored over the years with many statewide journalism awards, and a national award, for her in-depth, investigative reporting.
+Cheri isn’t afraid of taking on the tough issues and was honored over the years with several awards for her in-depth, investigative reporting.

 One common theme runs through all of Cheri’s work – success starts by showing up, listening and fighting for the values that unite us.
 That’s why on just about any given Saturday, you’ll find her walking through the aisles of grocery stores across our region listening and learning from the families she serves.
 On these “Supermarket Saturdays,” Cheri hears about the triumphs and challenges facing families in our region – and then takes that feedback to Washington, D.C. to get results.

 You’ll also find Cheri job shadowing workers in our region through “Cheri on Shifts.”
 During these visits – where she’s done everything from driving a forklift to delivering packages and processing carp – she hears directly from workers about their concerns, struggles and aspirations.